 On January 28, 2021, the Company acquired Quellis (the "Quellis Acquisition").
-Under the terms of the Merger Agreement, the Company issued to the stockholders of Quellis 3,332,669 shares of the Company's common stock, par value \$0.001 per share, and 50,504 shares of newly designated Series X redeemable convertible preferred stock ("Series X Preferred Stock") (as described below).
+Under the terms of that certain agreement and plan of merger, dated January 28, 2021 (the "Merger Agreement"), the Company issued to the stockholders of Quellis 555,444 shares of the Company's common stock, par value \$0.001 per share, and 50,504 shares of newly designated Series X redeemable convertible preferred stock ("Series X Preferred Stock") (as described below).
 The Series X Preferred Stock had a conversion value on the closing date of \$122.7 million.
-In addition, the Company assumed options granted under the Quellis stock option plan, which became options to purchase 332,494 shares of the Company's common stock, a warrant to purchase 2,805 shares of Series X Preferred Stock at an exercise price of \$341.70 per share, and a warrant to purchase 185,136 shares of the Company's common stock at an exercise price of \$0.35 per share, which warrants are exercisable until December 14, 2030.
+In addition, the Company assumed options granted under the Quellis stock option plan, which became options to purchase 55,414 shares of the Company's common stock, a warrant to purchase 2,805 shares of Series X Preferred Stock at an exercise price of \$341.70 per share, and a warrant to purchase 30,856 shares of the Company's common stock at an exercise price of \$2.10 per share, which warrants are exercisable until December 14, 2030.
+Upon stockholder approval of the Conversion Proposal (as defined below) on June 2, 2021, the warrant to purchase Series X Preferred Stock was converted into the right to purchase 467,500 shares of the Company's common stock, at a per share exercise price of \$2.10 per share.